FerranMarin/axie-scholar-utilities/docs/pages/poetry_cmds.md

 This will update the secrets.json either from an emtpy one with only {}, to one that already has some accounts in.
 I recommend ALWAYS running this one before doing claims or payouts.

+## Mass Update Secrets

+For this command you will need a file called anything you want, for this example let's call it update.csv.
+It needs to be inside the source folder.
+Then the command is as follows:

+    poetry run python axie_scholar_cli.py mass_update_secrets update.csv secrets.json

+This will update the secrets.json and add any missing secrets that are present in update.csv and not in secrets.json yet.

 ## Claim SLP

 To Claim SLP from the scholar accounts in the payments.json file.
 You need to run this command from the source folder.